fridaysystems/inventory-presser/readme.txt

 == Changelog ==

 = 15.2.1 =
+* [Added] Adds a shortcode [invp_price] to display a vehicle's price.
+* [Fixed] Provides the post content as the inventory_presser_description meta field when "Provide single and archive templates" is enabled.
 * [Fixed] Adds a style attribute to the [invp_archive] shortcode and passes it into [invp_archive_vehicle] to make the style parameter accessible to archive shortcode users.
 * [Fixed] Bug fix in [invp_archive] shortcode that prevented the before and after filters from working.
 * [Changed] Changes tested up to version number to 6.8.3.